Tony-Xiayi-Ding/Tony-Xiayi-Ding.github.io/aboutme.md

 ### My story

-This website is currently dedicated to demonstrate the results of my BST-260 Final Project.
+This website is Tony Ding's Personal Website.

-- I chose this project to because I'm a huge fan of basketball.
+- It has a link to my BST-260 Final Project on All-NBA team prediction.
+I chose this project because I'm a huge fan of basketball.

 To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.